aboutroots/js-courses-ref/react/Max/README.md

  (https://github.com/reduxjs/redux-thunk)
 - after installing it, add it with applyMiddleware
 - execute in storeResult (actions.js) async code - after 2 seconds we want to store the result
-- to do this, you need return a function
+- to do this, you need return a function <br />
 ***Restructuring Actions*** <br />
 4. Split up actions:
 - create new files (counter.js and result.js in actions folder)
 - create one file exporting all action creators (index.js)

+MID-2:

+5. Add another utility method (when working with thunk), to get the current state.
+Output counter in the console:
+- do this with getState in action creators
+- without getState (pass all the data you need in async action creator by accepting it as an argument)